Characterizing User Archetypes and Discussions on Scored.co: Experiments

-To build the dataset our experiments are carried out on, we collect data from the Scored.co platform via the official API\footnote{\url{https://help.scored.co/knowledge-base/getting-started-with-the-api/}}.
+To build the dataset for our experiments, we collect data from the \textit{Scored.co} platform via the official API\footnote{\url{https://help.scored.co/knowledge-base/getting-started-with-the-api/}}.
 To retrieve as much content as possible, we use a breadth-first search technique by first gathering all posts and comments authored by \texttt{C}, one of the platform's admins, which is one of the most active users on the platform.
 Then, the content is parsed to retrieve other users and their related content.
 We repeat this procedure until no new user is found.
-Eventually, we find 207,554 unique users (referenced to by their username), 4,398,074 posts, and 36,978,685 comments.
+Eventually, we find 207,554 unique users (referenced by their username), 4,398,074 posts, and 36,978,685 comments.
 Our data collection process started on June 9th, 2024, and ended on June 22nd, 2024.
-The final dataset comprises higher-order interactions on Scored.co starting from the platform's launch on October 15th, 2019, and ending on June 1st, 2024. \\ \ \\ To improve reproducibility and share our findings, we release the dataset on Zenodo~\cite{scoredHD}.
-The dataset is anonymized and provides: \begin{itemize} \item Higher-order interactions extracted from discussion threads.
-Each thread/hyperedge is labeled with the community it is extracted from (e.g. \texttt{c/TheDonald}), and the year and month when the root post was created; \item User profiles, namely a set of features characterizing each user at every time stamp. \end{itemize} A Python data collection script is also enclosed in the repository.
-In the first release of this dataset, only user/thread data leveraged in this study is shared (i.e., 2023 data from the \textsc{c/TheDonald} community, see next section).
-However, we plan to update it in the near future to include statistics and interactions for all users, leveraging Zenodo's versioning system.
-Our dataset complies with the fair guidelines for data sharing~\cite{wilkinson2016fair}, which are as follows: \begin{enumerate} \item \textit{Findable}.
-We release the data on Zenodo~\footnote{\url{https://zenodo.org/}}, a service managed by CERN that also assigns a DOI to the repository, ensuring findability.
-Moreover, we indexed it also on the SoBigData Research Infrastructure (URL: \url{http://sobigdata.eu/}), an EU-funded RI providing curated datasets and algorithms advocating open science; \item \textit{Accessible}.
-The dataset is freely accessible to anyone with an internet connection; \item \textit{Interoperable}.
-All data is released in CSV files, which can be read and manipulated with most programming languages; \item \textit{Reusable}.
-Files, fields, and data collection methods are described in a dedicated document released within the repository, ensuring reusability. \end{enumerate}
+The final dataset comprises higher-order interactions on Scored.co starting from the platform's launch on October 15th, 2019, and ending on June 1st, 2024.

+The dataset is released on Zenodo~\cite{scoredHD}, anonymized and providing information for (i) higher-order interactions extracted from discussion threads and (ii) user profiles as sets of features characterizing each user at every time stamp.
+A Python data collection script is also enclosed in the repository.